When To Contact A Long Term Disability Attorney

 Choosing the right lawyer to represent you in an LTDI claim can be a daunting task.

-Bourhis Law Group focuses on long term disability representation for medical, dental, healthcare, financial, technology and business professionals.
+Bourhis Law Group, PC focuses on long term disability representation for medical, dental, healthcare, financial, technology and business professionals.

 Here are important questions you should ask any lawyer you are considering retaining: